n0p/Simple-APRS-TNC/readme.txt

 3x05Ball.zip is the original TNC firmware, on which the wb8wga one is based, it should be compatible and make this board work as a standard APRS TNC.
 I upload it here as is a bit hard to find, but I claim no ownership over it.

+Disclaimer:
+This is my first EAGLE circuit, so be gentle with me xD